-As in 1990, the debt service level in 2008 was not an equilibrium, but rather a maximum at which debt service costs caused a sudden swing from prosperity to a severe economic downturn.
+As in 1990, the 2008 debt service level was not an equilibrium, but rather a maximum at which debt service costs caused a sudden swing from prosperity to a severe economic downturn.

 Though the argument that the rise in debt was an equilibrium response to falling interest rates is false, the proposition that it drove asset prices is defensible.
-Again, though the US house-price bubble has grabbed the headlines, on any measure, the Australian bubble has been bigger.
-Without adjusting for differences in base years, the peak in the Australian real house price index was 20 per cent higher than the peak in the US index.
-When adjusted to the same base year, using data from Stapledon (2007, pp. 64-5, Table 2.5), the Australian index was a mere 8 per cent higher than the US index in 1987, but rose to be 81 per cent higher than the US peak (Figure 4).
+Again, though the US house price bubble has grabbed the headlines, on any measure the Australian bubble has been bigger.
+Without adjusting for differences in base years, the peak in the Australian real house price index was 20 per cent higher than the peak in the American index.
+When adjusted to the same base year using data from Stapledon (2007, Table 2.5, pp. 64-65), the Australian index was a mere 8 per cent higher than the American in 1987, but rose to be 81 per cent higher than the American peak.